anton-qiu/CLSimpleWrapper/README.md

 # CLSimpleWrapper

 Author: Anton Qiu

 Website: http://www.learnitthehardway.com

 License: MIT

 Simple C++ Wrapper for Open CL

-I know there is official OpenCL C++ Binding for OpenCL, but this project is not to replace that.
+I know there is official OpenCL C++ Binding for OpenCL, but this project is not a replacement to that.

 The goal of this wrapper is to simplify the process of writing OpenCL code in a few simple steps:
 1. Write the OpenCL kernel code.